John-Rivero/John-Rivero/README.md

 ## About <br>
 ![4714992_avatar_man_people_person_profile_icon (2)](https://user-images.githubusercontent.com/81208412/215145136-bb9b3f7b-d78f-49e1-b9a4-2fb69213eb91.png)

-- I am currently as a Costing Analyst for LSG Sky Chefs
+- I am currently working as a Costing Analyst (with Software Engineer responsibilities) for LSG Sky Chefs
 - Previously worked as an AWS Cloud Engineer for Unbounded Earth
-- Enrolled in Associate of Applied Science Information Technology-Programming
+- I have an Associate's degree in Applied Science Information Technology-Programming from Tarrant County College
+- I am currently pursuing a Bachelor's degree in Cloud Computing from Western Governors' University
 - Enjoys going to the gym, training MMA, and traveling

 ## Certifications